MANO-B/MicroSEC/README.md

 This pipeline is designed for filtering mutations found in formalin-fixed and paraffin-embedded (FFPE) samples.
 The MicroSEC filter utilizes a statistical analysis, and the results for mutations with less than 10 supporting reads are not reliable.
-Three files are nessesary for the analysis: mutation information file, BAM file, and mutation supporting read ID information file.
+Four files are nessesary for the analysis: mutation information file, BAM file, and mutation supporting read ID information file.

 File 1: mutation information file
 This excel file should contain at least these contents: